 Without that hope, “goodbyes” are debilitating—especially goodbyes that involve death.
 Perhaps that’s why Fern is so aimless and hesitant to invest in relationships again after her husband’s death.
 The finality of future goodbyes terrifies her.
 But if Bob’s right—if there’s a “down the road” future where death might not have the last word—then she just might be able to brave love again.
 The film’s ambiguous ending lets us hope for that.

-I like to think the film’s return to “What Child Is This?”—a song about the man who alone gives us victory over death (1 Cor.
+Perhaps the film’s nod to “What Child Is This?”—a song about the man who alone gives us victory over death (1 Cor.
 15:55–57)—hints in the direction of Fern’s embrace of “the resurrection and the life” (John 11:25) available to every death-terrified, nomadic soul.
 Will Fern keep wandering in the desert, rootless and parched, or will she allow herself to be planted—like the green shrub for which she is named—in soil supplied with “living water” (John 4:13–14), where she can put down roots and thrive?

 The film doesn’t answer that question for Fern, but it invites the audience—and the many spiritual wanderers who will relate to Fern’s journey—to ask it of themselves.